loyjoy/welcome/help/bots/processes/subprocesses/mail.md

+## Mail

-Send an email by specifying the recipient and adding an HTML text.
+Send an email to a specific recipient.